Choosing a degree and university for your finance career

 Some finance employers want graduates from top universities

 Once you begin your graduate job hunt, you may occasionally come across a job advert that says graduates from ‘top universities’ are sought.
 Many employers prefer candidates from higher ranking universities, even if they don’t say so out loud.
 Have a look online at The Guardian’s most recent university league table for a ranking of all UK universities, for starters, but bear in mind that some employers may have a more ‘traditional’ mental list of desired universities.
 This is not to say, however, that finance employers only consider Oxford or Cambridge graduates; as previously mentioned, they want a diverse workforce.
 But if you’ve got the grades to get into a top university, go for it – it may well help you to stand out from the competition.
+Find out more about the best university options for investment banking and accountancy careers.

 Some universities will be better than others in your chosen subject